Strings

 #\T ; big t

-Value of a letter, as well as at constants, the letter is:
+Value of the character, as well as for constants, the character is:

 >#\e